prophetyy18/ChainIDE-BSC-Master-Class/Week 5/README.md

-# Week 5
+# Week5

-###This week is about how to create an ERC20/BEP20 token and use it to create a farming system.
+**This week is about how to create an ERC20/BEP20 token and use it to create a farming system.**

 After you deployed the ERC20/BEP20 token, you should write it down.
 When you create the farming contract, you should paste them to the corresponding parameters.